ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 :::note

-For PrecompilEVM, you should import `test` with following:
+For Precompile-EVM, you should import `test` with following:

 ```ts
 import { test } from "@avalabs/subnet-evm-contracts";